About Shred-it® Document Destruction

 Most business projects require confidentiality, and everyone in the office handles documents that contain important and often confidential information.
-That means everyone in your office must protect documents and data from unauthorised access, internally and from outsiders.
+That means everyone in your office must protect documents and data from unauthorized access, internally and from outsiders.
 Maintaining a clean desk policy reduces this risk.

 When everyone’s desk is clean and all areas of the company are free from paper and clutter, your office space looks attractive, professional and efficient.
-Employees feel more in control in a well-organised environment and your customers are sure to have a good impression of your company.
+Employees feel more in control in a well-organized environment and your customers are sure to have a good impression of your company.

 PLAN first thing in the morning.

 Keep just the things you need for your workday on your desk.
-Start each day with a few minutes of planning so that you can organise the documents you need for immediate work.
+Start each day with a few minutes of planning so that you can organize the documents you need for immediate work.
 File all other folders and documents.

 PROTECT information whenever you leave your desk.